tfgerling/Final_project/README.md

 3. The stress outcomes were underrepresented in the data, so we used Synthetic Minority Oversampling Technique (SMOTE) to resample the data for the Stress model only.
 4. Next, we used a combination of a Random Forest Classifier and a Support Vector Classifier to fit the model to the data.
 The results of these two classifiers were then incorporated with a Voting Classifier to determine the greatest probability among the options (soft voting) and choose the optimal model to use.
 5. Random Forest Classifier was chosen because of its effectiveness we have seen in past modeling endeavors, and a Support Vector Classifier was chosen after the visualizations prompted a discussion about finding hyperplanes among the multivariate dataset.
 6. The Voting Classifier is a new technique we came across in our preparation.
-It seemed to be a perfect fit to solidify the ensemble of techniques we had chosen.
+It seemed to be a perfect fit to solidify the ensemble of techniques we had chosen.%

 ### Cross-Validation
 1. After fitting the initial model with default parameters, we used GridSearchCV to assess the performance of each model individually while tuning parameters and performing cross-validation.